aggiewb/tic-tac-toe/README.md

 User Story: I can choose to play on a harder difficulty.

-To add to this project, fork repo, then run npm i to install to be able to run the script `npm run lint` which runs a linter against the JS files in the js directory with the rules indicated in the .eslintrc.json file.
+To add to this project, fork repo, then run npm i to install to be able to run the script `npm run lint` which runs a linter against the files in the js directory with the rules indicated in the .eslintrc.json file.

 Update or add the modification log on any html, css, or js file existing